 - Before handling or eating food.

-- After being with animals or in soil.
+- After being with animals, people who are sick, or being in soil.

-- Try not to swallow while recreating in water.
+- Try not to swallow while playing or swimming water.

 Centers for Disease Control and Prevention https://www.cdc.gov

 IDSA—Infectious Diseases Society of America http://www.idsociety.org

 Health Canada https://www.canada.ca

 Cryptosporidiosis.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/cryptosporidiosis.
 Accessed August 25, 2021.

 Cryptosporidiosis.
 New York Department of Health website.
 Available at: https://www.health.ny.gov/diseases/communicable/cryptosporidiosis/fact%5Fsheet.htm.
 Accessed August 25, 2021.